-Supplies and small equipment for Goats
+Supplies and Equipment for Goats

 - feed buckets/pans